Pak's apex court seeks minutes of NSC meeting; adjourns hearing till Thursday on no-trust motion | Law-Order

 During the third day of the hearing on Wednesday, Babar Awan appeared for Pakistan Tehreek-e-Insaf (PTI) party and Ali Zafar represented President Alvi.

-Chief Justice Bandial asked Awan about the minutes of the recent meeting of the National Security Council which had discussed a letter purportedly showing evidence of a foreign conspiracy to oust the PTI-led government.
+Chief Justice Bandial asked Awan about the minutes of the recent meeting of the National Security Council which had discussed a letter purportedly showing evidence of the ''foreign conspiracy'' to oust the PTI-led government.

 During the hearing, Justice Bandial questioned the basis on which the speaker issued the ruling, Dawn newspaper reported.